BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 index range).

 In fold expressions involving a for expression and a shortcut operator (&& or ||) the for loop only runs as many turns as required, even if the for expression range is constexpr.
-With runtime variable range this is implemented as if there was a break inside the loop, while with constexpr range code based on branch instructions needs to be generated, just as for any use of shortcut operators.
+With runtime variable range this can be implemented as if there was a break inside the loop, while with constexpr range code based on branch instructions needs to be generated, just as for any use of shortcut operators.